nus-cs2103-AY2122S1/tp/README.md

 * Optional parameters need not be all present when executing a command, they are denoted in this user guide using square brackets '[]'.<br>
   e.g. in `edit task m/<module name> ti/<task id> [a/<edited task name>] [d/<edited task deadline>]`, `a/<edited task name>` and `d/<edited task deadline>` are the optional parameters

+* If duplicate parameters are provided, only the latest parameters will be processed.

 </div>